aryajava/pdftojpg/README.md

 ## About <a name = "about"></a>

-Project yang dibukan karena iseng saja.
+Project yang dibikin karena iseng saja.
 Dikarenaka tiba-tiba butuh convert pdf ke jpg 😂

 ## Prerequisites <a name = "prerequisites"></a>